-Murphy’s (real) law seems to be that we often succeed despite poor procedures and sloppy execution.
-A painful failure would result in learning; ouch!
-Instead, every “lucky success” actually reinforces and “normalizes” questionable procedures and activities.
-Online stupidity provides an additional catalog of “leveraged luck.”
-Just because some wild act worked once (for one person in a rehearsed environment) does not mean it is a good idea or solid procedure for us (please watch those “fail” videos too).
+Murphy’s (real) law seems to be that we often succeed despite poor procedures and sloppy execution (luck).
+It is only the painful failure that stimulates reflection and results in learning; ouch!
+In most cases, “lucky success” actually reinforces and “normalizes” questionable procedures and activities so they persist (no real learning).
+Popular online stupidity provides an additional catalog of “leveraged luck.”
+Just because some wild act worked once (or for one person in a well-rehearsed YouTube environment) does not mean it is a good idea or solid procedure for us (please watch those “fail” videos too).

 Humans are “learning machines” and we input everything despite our best intentions to “unsee” some content.
-Our continuous input requires analysis and filtering or bad habits can easily get embedded in our operating system – coded as “useful/acceptable.”
-These usually lie dormant, like viruses, to surprise us at the worst times e.g. “what was I thinking?”
+But this “continuous input” should really have analysis and filtering or bad habits can easily get embedded in our operating system – coded as “useful/acceptable.”
+Uncorrected bad habits lie dormant, like viruses, to surprise us at the worst times e.g. “what was I thinking?”
 Reflective analysis is the proper antidote; a skill every pilot must learn and practice for safety.
 The military version of this same process is an after-action report.

 Challenge and adventure are what makes flying so addictive.
 Pilots are very practical, straight ahead, hard chargers, and enjoy overcoming obstacles.
 Aviation requires positive, time-critical decisions in a real-world, high-stakes environment.
 However, learning and growing the pilot and educator toolkit of resources safely requires reflection.
-This process involves making a quiet, thoughtful time for a review and analysis.
-Reflection has to happen soon after every active flight and is the heart of improvement and positive change.
+This process involves insisting always on a quiet, thoughtful time for a review and analysis.
+Reflection has to happen soon after every active flight.
+“Reflective analysis” is the heart of improvement and positive change.
 Reflection requires asking questions of ourselves: “How and why did this action work?”
-“Was our success (or failings) a result of skill or luck?”
+“Was my success (or failings) a result of skill or luck?”
 “Am I normalizing some non-standard procedure that just happened to work (luck)?
-It is a huge (but very human) mistake to validate procedures based on results alone.
+It is a huge (but very human) mistake to validate procedures based on results alone (normalizing).
 Just because something worked (for us or for others) is not a reason to accept and use a procedure.

 Because the flight environment is time-critical and always in motion, pilots often function on the level of embedded, automatic “scripts.”
 These stored routines come from prior hours of hard training and review.
 When facing unique and rapid challenges, a pilot often has to punt, choosing the “less bad,” reflexive actions guided by previous experience but with no clear script.
 (A previous blog covered “satisficing,” which is the heart of aeronautical decision-making) Careful after-action analysis of these actions that occurred “in the moment” builds the master pilot and educator.